traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ### (I just thought I was using an API)

+^ Since i'm going to talk about ML and how i used it in my current project, i just want to point out that

 ^ Ironically I also didn't realize I had worked with ML in this project until I really looked back and thought about this project again.

 ^ ML is so ubiquitous/pervasive, I used it here  and didn't really understand that I was using it.